gdlc/STT465/NormalModel_Mean.md

 ## Normal Model

+In this entry we discuss iference on the mean in a Gaussian (aka Normal) models assuming that the variance is known.
+Inference for uknown variance is discussed in a different entry.

   1) The normal distribution (mean, variance, quantiles) and its properites
   2) Normal Likelihood
   3) Maximum Likelihood estimation and inference